NitishGupta2306/CalShare/README.md

 This method fetches the users calendar data and updates the CalendarViewModels events array with a sorted array of events by their start time in a specified date range.

+- fetchCurrentWeekEvents()

+This method is exactly the same as the above one except it has some pre filled in values and makes interacting with the api smoother since we know we only want the current weeks events.
 - hasFullAccess()

 This method returns a bool indicating if the user has allowed access to their calendar data.

+##### EventListView

+This file contains a bare bones ui implementation of how to interact with the CalendarViewModel on the UI side.
+Each event is layed out in a scrolling view and the dates are formatted using a simple formatting function.
+The goal here is to make interacting with and displaying calendar data as simple and easy as possible.

+The EventListView relies on having access to an instance of the CalendarViewModel. on my example branch I created an environment object on the homescreen.